 To give you a better idea of this recommended approach to your LSAT prep, you can find our recommended study schedule for the June 2017 LSAT here.

 While law school admissions is primarily a numbers game, do not underestimate the importance of your personal statement.

 It is your one opportunity to show the admissions committee the person behind the LSAT score and GPA so it could be the deciding factor when an admissions committee is deciding between students with similar numbers.

 Looking for some more guidance here?
-Sign up for a free one-on-one consult with our admissions counselors.
+Sign up for a consult with our admissions counselors.

 The key is to get recommendations from people who actually know you.
 Do not waste your precious recommendations on someone who will write a generic letter of recommendation.
 The admissions committee will see right through these.

 Here is some additional advice on how to get the best letters of recommendation for law school.